Alessandro-Dodon/inflation_forecast/README.md

 1. **Setup**:
    - Place `current.csv` in the same directory as the scripts (a relative path is used).
+   - If you prefer, download the monthly dataset `current.csv` from the [FRED-MD website](https://www.stlouisfed.org/research/economists/mccracken/fred-databases).

 2. **Execution**:
    - Start by running `PreProcessing.R`, as all other scripts depend on the preprocessed data.